apache/carbondata/docs/how-to-contribute-to-apache-carbondata.md

 Once the initial code is complete and the tests pass, it’s time to start the code review process.
 We review and discuss all code, no matter who authors it.
 It’s a great way to build community, since you can learn from other developers, and they become familiar with your contribution.
-It also builds a strong project by encouraging a high quality bar and keeping code consistent throughout the project.
+It also builds a strong project by encouraging a high-quality bar and keeping code consistent throughout the project.

 #### Create a pull request